demisto/content/Packs/JSONSampleIncidentGenerator/Integrations/JSONSampleIncidentGenerator/README.md

-Save the string of a JSON object for simulating the fetching of incidents.
-This can also be used to test classifiers and mappers on static incoming data.
-Currently supports only single JSON object as sample.
+A utility for testing incident fetching with mock JSON data.
+This integration was integrated and tested with version xx of JSONSampleIncidentGenerator

-## Configure JSONSampler on Cortex XSOAR
+## Configure JSON Sample Incident Generator on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for JSONSampler.
+2. Search for JSONSampleIncidentGenerator.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |